+" Les Misérables at the Imperial Theatre is a match made in theatrical heaven," added Philip J. Smith, chairman of The Shubert Organization. " The Shubert Organization is thrilled to welcome home to Broadway one of the great musicals of all time."
 This newly re-imagined Les Misérables, which features fresh scenic and narrative elements, and new orchestrations, is still playing across North America, grossing more than $145 million.
 International productions of the new Les Miz have been seen in the U.K, France, Spain, Japan and Korea and will soon open in Canada, Spain and Australia.
 The new version inspired filmmakers to create the recent award-winning film of the same name.

 The new production is directed by Laurence Connor and James Powell, designed by Matt Kinley inspired by the paintings of Victor Hugo with costumes by original designer Andreane Neofitou and additional costumes by Christine Rowlands, lighting by Paule Constable, sound by Mick Potter and projections by Fifty-Nine Productions.

 The Tony-winning score includes such classics as "I Dreamed a Dream," "On My Own," "Stars," "Bring Him Home," "Do You Hear the People Sing?," "One Day More," "Empty Chairs at Empty Tables," "Master Of The House" and more.